flink-extended/feathub-examples/flink-read-write-mysql/README.md

    2  item_3  300.0
    ```

-5. Tear down the Flink cluster and Redis cluster after the FeatHub program has
+5. Tear down the Flink cluster and MySQL cluster after the FeatHub program has
    finished.

    ```bash